Science

 Students being entered for the Separate Sciences course will complete the Separate Only content of Biology, Chemistry and Physics until the Summer term.

-Both Combined Science and Separate Sciences are assessed through external examinations which take place in May / June (the breakdown of these exams is found below).
+Both the Combined Science and Separate Sciences courses complete external GCSE examinations which take place in May / June (the breakdown of these exams is found below).

 GCSE Combined Science (Trilogy)